 Decades after Beatlemania rocked the world, Paul McCartney launches into the band’s biggest single ever—“Hey Jude.”
 Captivated, the 21st-century crowd sways, arms waving and hands clapping to the beat.
 Fans hold iPhones high over their heads to capture this once-in-a-lifetime event.
 There is magic here.
 No matter what their ages, these listeners revel in the joy of the song’s uplifting chant, “Nah nah nah nah nah nah, nah nah nah. . .”

-The 50-year-old song dwells in the musical DNA of our times.
+The decades-old song dwells in the musical DNA of our times.
 It is as deeply known as a nursery rhyme and as appealing as a cup of gelato on a steamy August day.
 The song’s hypnotic repetition makes some want to linger, never to let the music end.
 At the back of the room stands a woman with tears in her eyes as she listens to that familiar McCartney voice emerging from the now gray-haired mop-top on the stage.

-This unexpected scene unfolded earlier this year in a Liverpool pub, a performance orchestrated by the late-night host James Corden for his popular YouTube show “Carpool Karaoke.”
+This unexpected scene unfolded in 2018 in a Liverpool pub, a performance orchestrated by the late-night host James Corden for his popular YouTube show “Carpool Karaoke.”
 Similar moments can be found on YouTube in other years among other audiences.
 McCartney stands at the heart of the classic, in the hearts of his listeners.
 These performances create an odd mixture of the commonplace and the extraordinary.
 As even a performance in Red Square shows, the music has entered the fabric of daily life; however, the singer exists as anything but ordinary.
 He is a legend, and this tune is the most famous creation within his musical legacy.

 “Hey Jude” skyrocketed to the top of the singles charts in the United States and Great Britain in 1968.
 After an August 26 U.S. release, it immediately arrived in the Top Ten and sat atop Billboard’s Hot 100 for nine consecutive weeks, making it the most successful single recorded by the most prosperous band in history.
 The single sold more than 5 million copies worldwide in six months and 7.5 million over four years.
 It performed more spectacularly on the charts than any other single between 1959 and 1977.
 It was also the first release on the Beatles’ own record label—Apple.